arstephens/TCGA-Glioblastoma-Database/README.md

 - [`06_neo4j_cypher_visualization.txt`](scripts/06_neo4j_cypher_visualization.txt)
 - [`README.md`](scripts/README.md)

-These scripts convert the matrix-style mRNA and CNA files into long format, generate the SQL population file, and load the differential expression results into Neo4j.
+These scripts convert the matrix style mRNA and CNA files into long format, generate the SQL population file, and load the differential expression results into Neo4j.

 ### `sql/`

-The `sql/` folder contains the SQL and Cypher-related files used to create and support the database.
+The `sql/` folder contains the SQL and Cypher files used to create and support the database.

 Files included: